Oregon Blackbears

 The Oregon Blackbears were a professional indoor football team based in Salem, Oregon.
 They were announced as one of the inaugural teams for the revived Arena Football League (AFL), beginning play in 2024.
 They played at the Oregon State Fairgrounds Pavilion in Salem.
 The Blackbears spent much of its existence in a state of uncertainty after a league reorganization early in the 2024 season, having twice been removed from, then restored to the league, as original owner and original league president Travelle Gaines was ousted from the league midseason and never sold the team to an ownership group that had agreed to take over the team's operations and allow it to continue.

 History

-The Blackbears were the third official (and likely final) Oregon-based team to play in the Arena Football League, but were the first to play outside of the Portland, Oregon, area.
+The Blackbears were the third official Oregon-based team to play in the Arena Football League, but were the first to play outside of the Portland, Oregon, area.
 They were also the first "major" sports team based in Salem.